LedgerHQ/ledger-live/packages/native/CONTRIBUTING.md

 ### Code practices

+- **Avoid native code and dependencies as much as possible.
+It complicates things on the consumer side.**

 - Export your components and make them consumable from the root.

 The components should be importable from `@ledgerhq/native-ui`, so do not forget to add export statements